open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 detected.
 Because of the one-way test, consumers wanting to ensure complete traces are expected to know the minimum sampling probability across the system.

+Ignoring accidental data loss, a trace will be complete if all its spans are sampled with consistent probability samplers and the trace's r-value is larger than the corresponding smallest power of two greater than or equal to the minimum sampling probability across the trace.

 Due to the `ConsistentProbabilityBased` Sampler requirement about setting `r` when it is unset for a non-root span, trace consumers are